 IICA is the specialized agency for agriculture in the Inter-American system.
 The IICA has both in-house capacity and external access to technical expertise, best practices, practical experiences, knowledge platforms and expert networks.
 Phone: 1 (868) 645-4555 / 645-5020 / Email: email@example.com

 CARIRI provides a comprehensive range of support services for food processors.
 These include product and process development, product consultancy, training, food safety systems and audits, contract processing, facility layout, product testing and business support services.
 Phone: (868) 299-0210 / E-mail: firstname.lastname@example.org

 Agricultural Development Bank of Trinidad and Tobago (ADB)

 ADB specializes in develop pment financing for the agricultural sector.
 Financial packages support technologies that can increase food production and profitability.
 Clients can benefit from supervised credit, amortised lending, unbeatable interest rates, a moratorium, flexible repayment terms and conditions, a combination of expert technical and marketing support, and a special window for micro-enterprise financing.
 Phone: (868) 612-0163 / Email: email@example.com

 The district of Moruga lies on the central south coast of Trinidad.
 Oil and fishing are the area’s main economies for some residents.

-Moruga is said to be the place where Christopher Columbus landed when he "discovered" Trinidad.
-It is also home to the Moruga Hill Rice - a strain of American Hill Rice rediscovered in Trinidad in 2016.
+Moruga is home to the Moruga Hill Rice - a strain of American Hill Rice rediscovered in Trinidad in 2016.
 Originally grown by African slaves, this strain of rice was thought extinct before this occurrence.